 Have your customers pay for their repair bills easily on your automotive payment platform and offer discounts with partnered auto shops.
 You might even let the car itself pay the bill directly to the shop.

-Now, how to build a solution that will make them switch to you?
+But how to build a solution that will make them switch to you?

 Off-the-Shelf Systems vs. Self-Built Payment Orchestration